uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/image.html objectid="silver-gold003" width="50" %}

 The Silver and Gold Book was created to represent the newly-formed community of Moscow at the World’s Columbian Exposition of 1893, intended to mark the 400th anniversary of Columbus landing in the Americas.
 The identities of Moscow and the University of Idaho have been interwoven from the very beginning.
 Moscow was incorporated in 1887 and just two years later the territorial legislature chose to locate the land-grant university there.
 The Silver and Gold Book not only captured the significance of the university, it also made use of materials and motifs that were central to Idaho’s economy and demographics.
-The silver and gold were mined from north Idaho’s Coeur d’Alene district, while the rubies and opals were sourced from nearby locations.
-Engravings of wagon trains and locomotives were ways to acknowledge changes in technology that were evident even in Idaho’s short history of Euro-American settlement.
+The silver and gold were mined from North Idaho’s Coeur d’Alene district, while the rubies and opals were sourced from mines within the region.
+Engravings of wagon trains and locomotives represented changes in technology that were bringing settlers to the newly formed state of Idaho.

 {% include feature/image.html objectid="silver-gold028;silver-gold030" width="50" %}